mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

       If you are using the collection created earlier, or are just experimenting with sharding, you can use a small :option:`--chunkSize <mongod --chunkSize>` (1MB works well.)
-The default :mongodb:setting:`chunkSize` of 64MB, means that your cluster will need to have 64MB of data before the MongoDB's automatic sharding begins working.
+The default :setting:`chunkSize` of 64MB, means that your cluster will need to have 64MB of data before the MongoDB's automatic sharding begins working.
 In production environments, do not use a small shard size.

-   The :mongodb:setting:`configdb` options specify the *configuration servers* (e.g. ``localhost:20001``, ``localhost:20002``, and
+   The :setting:`configdb` options specify the *configuration servers* (e.g. ``localhost:20001``, ``localhost:20002``, and
    ``localhost:2003``).
 The :option:`mongos` process runs on the default "MongoDB" port (i.e. ``27017``), while the databases themselves, in